 A record of relevant incidents can help at court hearings.
 If you can keep a record on the way through it will be much easier than trying to recall the timings and details of relevant events later.
 It's a good idea to store the information away from the home if possible.
 You can download electronic information to a USB or consider free Cloud based storage such as Google Drive or Microsoft One Drive.
 Consider leaving documents and records with trusted friends or family members or a bank deposit box.

 If you will be accessing or storing information on a computer or smartphone, make sure the information or document is password protected.
 However, if you suspect that your electronic devices (computer, tablet or smartphone) are being monitored, try using a safer device or other alternatives to access and save your information.
 See 1a.
-Technology safety.
+How to protect yourself and your technology.

 Things to gather as evidence will include: